-- Oral Communication Develops techniques for effective oral communication through practice in the preparation and presentation of speeches.
-(F, S) ACTS: SPCH 1003 - Oral Interpretation Teaches the theory and practice of reading aloud, with emphasis on the emotional and intellectual content of literature for performance: reader's theatre concentration.
-(D) - Advanced Oral Interpretation Continues Oral Interpretation.
+- 2233 Oral Interpretation Teaches the theory and practice of reading aloud, with emphasis on the emotional and intellectual content of literature for performance: reader's theatre concentration.
+(D) - 2243 Advanced Oral Interpretation Continues Oral Interpretation.
 Pre-requisite: SPCH 2233.
 (D)